Panic of 1873: Railroad strike

-Aftermath in the United States
+Aftermath

 The depression ended in the spring of 1879, but tension between workers and the leaders of banking and manufacturing interests lingered on.

-Poor economic conditions also caused voters to turn against the Republican Party.
+Poor economic conditions caused voters to turn against the Republican Party.
 In the 1874 congressional elections, the Democratic Party assumed control of the House for the first time since the Civil War.

 Public opinion made it difficult for the Grant administration to develop a coherent policy on the Southern states, and the North began to steer away from Reconstruction.
-With the depression, ambitious railroad building programs crashed across the South, leaving most states deep in debt and burdened with heavy taxes.
+Ambitious railroad building programs crashed across the South, leaving most states deep in debt and burdened with heavy taxes.
 Retrenchment was a common response of the South to state debts during the depression.
 One by one, each state fell to the Democrats in the South, and the Republicans lost power.

 The end of the crisis coincided with the beginning of the great wave of immigration to the United States, which lasted until the early 1920s.

 Global protectionism

 After the 1873 depression, agricultural and industrial groups lobbied for protective tariffs.
-Conservative politicians such as Otto von Bismarck shifted from classical liberal economic policies in the 1870s, embracing many economic interventionist policies, including high tariffs, nationalization of railroads, and compulsory social insurance.
+Conservative politicians such as Bismarck shifted from classical liberal economic policies in the 1870s, embracing many economic interventionist policies, including high tariffs, nationalization of railroads, and compulsory social insurance.
 The political and economic nationalism also reduced the fortunes of the German and Canadian classical liberal parties.
-France, like Britain, also entered into a prolonged stagnation that extended to 1897.
-The French also attempted to deal with their economic problems by the implementation of tariffs.
-New French laws in 1880 and in 1892 imposed stiff tariffs on many agricultural and industrial imports.
-The U.S., still in the period after the Civil War, continued to be very protectionist.
+France, like Britain, entered into a prolonged stagnation that extended to 1897.
+The French attempted to deal with their economic problems by the implementation of tariffs.
+French laws implemented in 1880 and 1892 imposed stiff tariffs on many agricultural and industrial imports.
+The U.S. continued to be protectionist.